-Skip the takeout and make this amazing, low carb “fried rice” meal right at home in just 20 minutes!
-An easy & delicious cauliflower rice recipe!
+Skip the takeout and make this amazing, low carb Shrimp “Fried Rice” in just 20 minutes!
+An easy cauliflower rice recipe that will make you realize homemade Chinese takeout is totally possible!

 This Shrimp Fried Cauliflower Rice will satisfy all your Chinese food cravings while still keeping your dinner healthy, delicious, and super quick.
 It is a wonderful light meal packed with veggies and shrimp, and you won’t believe just how easy it is to make.